 - TourRadar does not charge any additional cancellation fees.
 You can cancel the tour up to 60 days prior to the departure date.
-If you cancel your booking for Adventure to Finnish Lapland, Vasatokka via TourRadar the standard cancellation policy applies.
+If you cancel your booking for Northern lights adventure to Northern Lapland, Vasatokka via TourRadar the standard cancellation policy applies.

 - 10 Genuine Reviews

-- All reviews are verified from travellers who went on Adventure to Finnish Lapland, Vasatokka
+- All reviews are verified from travellers who went on Northern lights adventure to Northern Lapland, Vasatokka